-I was grocery shopping in Chinatwon yesterday and came across a winter produce stand on canal street.
+I was grocery shopping in Chinatown yesterday and came across a winter produce stand on canal street.
 The fresh Chinese yam (山药) really stood out among other vegetables being displayed so I bought two pounds.
-On my way home, the idea of making a sautéed Chinese yam came to my mind.
+I decided to make a sautéed yam with soy sauce today.

 About this recipe